Permissioned blockchains to create, use, and trade tokens representing fiat money, cryptocurrencies and other assets

 With the creation of Bitcoin a new technology has emerged to enable value transfer in many different ways.
 Multiple cryptocurrencies have appeared over the last few years, but the volatility has meant they cannot really be used as a replacement for Fiat money.
 In addition, there is no control as to who can use them, which in many cases is needed.

 Tagcash Ltd, a company created in 2014 in Philippines, builds apps, websites and APIs to allow easy creation, management, and usage of Fiat or private currencies for various uses such as payments, rewards or in app game currency.
 Tagcash uses open source, permissioned blockchain software (Multichain) as the underlying technology to make this possible.
 Anyone can connect a node and build their own products on top of this, from simply taking transaction free payments to creating fully fledged wallets for their own customers.
+Tagcash is one of the first companies in the world to issue a sovereign currency on its blockchain (Philippine Pesos) under government supervision and regulation.

-In addition, tokens representing private currencies, cryptocurrencies, and virtual or physical assets can be created on the Tagcash Blockchain for easy integration into other apps and solutions, with or without using Tagcash APIs.
+Tokens representing private currencies, cryptocurrencies, and virtual or physical assets can be created on the Tagcash Blockchain for easy integration into other apps and solutions, with or without using Tagcash APIs.

 The Tagcash Blockchain offers usage, transfers, and decentralized and atomic trading, between any asset created, but under control of the issuer.

-Tagcash believes that in the future money will be fragmented into currencies used for a specific purpose, be it rewards, private currencies, asset specific or cross border payments.
+Tagcash believes that in the future money and value will be fragmented into currencies used for a specific purpose, be it rewards, private currencies, asset specific or cross border payments.
 Tagcash is set to be the intersect between many currencies, either created on the Tagcash platform or elsewhere.

 Tagcash uses open source software Multichain, forked from Bitcoin Core in 2015, to create and manage both Tagcash Fiat and Tagcash Token blockchains.
 Permissions include admin, consensus validation (mining), connect, issue, activate, send and receive.
 The Tagcash Token blockchain has been created with all permissions open except admin and mining which Tagcash controls for now, but these permissions will be shared in the future, with consensus for any changes set to 75% of all admins and miners.
 This and other rules are set in the genesis block and are publicly viewable via a chain explorer at http://tag.tagcash.com.
 The Tagcash Fiat blockchain is more restricted, with connection and send/receive permissions given based on KYC approval, which also runs on a separate blockchain.